What Is Doxxing and How Do I Prevent It?

 - Phishing.
 Hackers can exploit insecure email accounts or use phishing scams to trick you into revealing sensitive information, which they can use to dox.

-- Social media stalking.
+- Social media cyberstalking.
 Publicly available social media accounts provide a wealth of information for doxers, including location, workplace, relationships, and personal preferences.
 Once found, hackers can use this data to deduce security question answers and potentially access other online accounts.

 Information is easy to get on the Internet, even if you're a generally private person.
 Therefore, online users need to be careful about what data they give to websites and forums, as that information could come back up later.